larrygrpolanco/rhetorical-move-step-analysis-study/STUDY_DESIGN_FINAL_v2.md

 4. **Framework:** 11 categories (simpler than Kim & Lu's 23)
 5. **Temperature:** Fixed at 1.0 (no temperature exploration)

+- "We set temperature to 1.0 to match Kim & Lu (2024) and to measure consistency under realistic deployment conditions with natural model variability.
+While lower temperatures (e.g., 0.3-0.7) might reduce variance, we prioritize measuring consistency of the model's intended behavior rather than artificially constraining it.
+This allows our findings to generalize to typical use cases where researchers employ default or recommended temperature settings."
+- "Future research should systematically investigate the temperature-consistency trade-off.
+While lower temperatures may reduce output variability, they may also reduce output quality for complex reasoning tasks.
+Identifying optimal temperature settings for move-step annotation across different conditions represents an important avenue for practical tool development."

+6. **10-article test set:**: This is my biggest statistical limitation.
+With ~250-300 sentences, you have adequate power for condition-level comparisons, but limited power for fine-grained analysis (e.g., specific move/step performance).
+Acknowledge this clearly.

+- "Few-shot examples were randomly selected from the training set rather than strategically curated (cf. Yu et al., 2024).
+This choice prioritizes ecological validity over maximal performance—practitioners deploying these methods will typically use random or convenience samples of training data rather than carefully optimized example sets.
+Our design thus tests the robustness of few-shot learning under realistic deployment conditions."

+6. **Single-Pass Prompt Development:**: You lock the prompt after validation.
+This is methodologically sound for your goals, but you might get reviewer pushback.
+Be ready to defend this as "testing consistency of a fixed method" vs. "optimizing performance."

+- Unlike Kim & Lu (2024), who iteratively refined their prompt on a validation set to maximize accuracy, we adopted a single-pass prompt development approach.
+Our base prompt was adapted from Kim & Lu's refined prompt with minimal modifications for the CaRS-50 framework (11 steps vs. 23) and Biology domain.
+After confirming successful parsing on 3-5 validation articles, the prompt was locked for all subsequent evaluations.
+  This design choice reflects our research goals: we evaluate consistency of a fixed method rather than optimize performance through iterative refinement.
+Consistency analysis requires a stable prompt across all runs—iterative refinement would conflate prompt variability with model stochasticity.
+Our approach thus tests: "Given a reasonable prompt adapted from established methods, how consistent are different annotation approaches?"
+This question has greater practical relevance than "What is the maximum achievable accuracy with optimal prompt engineering?"

 ### Scope Boundaries

 **This study DOES:**

 - ✅ Evaluate consistency across prompting conditions
 - ✅ Compare performance on Biology RA introductions
 - ✅ Demonstrate methodological transferability
 - ✅ Provide practical guidance for method selection

 **This study DOES NOT:**

 - ❌ Replicate Kim & Lu's exact numerical results
 - ❌ Test on multiple domains simultaneously
 - ❌ Compare different LLM families